neil-berg/portfolio/src/posts/2019-07-27-emanuel-rohss.md

 Luckily, image aspect ratios are accessible by including the `aspectRatio` property in the GraphQL query via the Sharp image processing package.
 This can be seen in the previous section's GraphQL query for images in `project-template.js`.

 After extracting the image nodes from the GraphQL query, we map each image into a container with a fixed height and varying width based on the image's aspect ratio.
-I chose heights of 150px for small screens and 250px for larger screens, which seemed to create a nicely responsive gallery for a range of viewports.
+I chose a height 250px for larger screens, which changes to 100% width on small screens, which seemed to create a nicely responsive gallery for a range of viewports.

 **/src/templates/project-template.js**